hmc-cs111-spring2016/project/README.md

 much progress you made in a given week.
 The expectation is that each person will spend at least nine hours a week on their project (including studio time).

-The entry for each week should additionally address the following questions:
+The entry for each week should address the following questions:

   - What is the most pressing issue for your project?
 What design decision do you need to make, what implementation issue are you trying to solve, or how